twilio/video-quickstart-ios/MultiPartyExample/README.md

 See the master [README](https://github.com/twilio/video-quickstart-swift/blob/master/README.md) for instructions on how to generate access tokens that are needed to connect to a Room.

 You will need to provide a hardcoded token, or token server URL in [MainViewController.swift](MultiPartyExample/MainViewController.swift).
-Please note that this example is designed to work in a Group Room, including the usage of [VP8 Simulcast](https://www.twilio.com/docs/video/tutorials/working-with-vp8-simulcast) and [Dominant Speaker](https://www.twilio.com/docs/video/detecting-dominant-speaker) events.
+Please note that this example is designed to work in a Group Room, including the usage of [VP8 Simulcast](https://www.twilio.com/docs/video/tutorials/working-with-vp8-simulcast), [Dominant Speaker](https://www.twilio.com/docs/video/detecting-dominant-speaker) and [Network Quality](https://www.twilio.com/docs/video/using-network-quality-api) events.
 You can create Group Rooms using the [REST API](https://www.twilio.com/docs/video/api/rooms-resource), or by selecting them as the default type in the [console](https://www.twilio.com/console/video/configure).

 <kbd><img src="../images/quickstart/console-room-topology-group.png"/></kbd>